Scientific Fish Collection Permit

 A decision will be made on whether to issue a permit or not after a full review of your submission.

-Issuance of PermitIf your application is approved, the permit is issued and sent to you by FrontCounter BC.
-If your application was not approved, you will be notified.
+Issuance of PermitIf your application is approved, the permit will be issued and sent to you by FrontCounter BC.
+If your application is not approved, you will be notified.

 Tips for a successful application